Kroko Logo

 Treatment for Sweaty Feet

+Sweating is natural and feet can sweat in both hot and cold weather.
 Feet tend to sweat more than other parts of the body as they contain 250 000 sweat glands.
-Sweating is natural and feet can sweat in both hot and cold weather.
-Good daily hygiene will keep them from becoming smelly but even the cleanest feet can smell after a long day in shoes.
+Good daily hygiene will keep feet from becoming smelly but even the cleanest feet can smell after a long day in shoes.
+It is also important to prevent athlete's foot and keep your feet fresh and comfortable.

 • Always wear socks when wearing closed shoes or trainers.

-• Wear 100% cotton socks in summer and 100% wool socks in winter and avoid synthetic fibres which make feet perspire and can trap the moisture.
+• Wear 100% cotton socks in summer and 100% wool socks in winter.
+Avoid synthetic fibres which make feet perspire and can trap the moisture.

 • Use deodorized insoles which help absorb excess moisture and prevent foot odour.

-• Ensure your shoes fit properly and are not too tight as feet sweat more if they are tightly crammed into a shoe.
+• Ensure your shoes fit properly and are not too tight.
+Feet sweat more if they are tightly crammed into a shoe.

-• Stay hydrated especially while exercising and in hot weather as this helps to regulate your body temperature and reduce perspiration.
+• Stay hydrated especially while exercising and in hot weather.
+This helps to regulate your body temperature and reduce perspiration.

 In some conditions it is not easy to prevent feet from sweating which is completely natural but here are some suggested treatments: